 One of the local Christian activities that we support is OCDC.
 Although legally a separate entity, this operates as a branch of the national charity, Christians Against Poverty.
-Nine local churches provide support, and St Matthew’s is one of the founding churches.
+Eight local churches provide support, and St Matthew’s is one of the founding churches.
 For further details of our involvement with Christians Against Poverty (link to 4th level page).

 Christians Against Poverty

 St Matthew’s and four partner churches, and a further four associate partner churches, run a Christians Against Poverty (CAP) Debt Centre here in Oxford.

 CAP provides the UK's leading debt-help service, and it is available free to absolutely anyone.
 To get this free advice on all your debts ring freefone 0800 328 0006.

 Our Oxford CAP Debt Centre is part of the hugely successful Christians Against Poverty charity, which now has over 300 debt centres across the UK offering free advice for people weighed down by debt.
 CAP offers practical Christian love and witness by providing debt counselling help, financial and budgeting advice, and insolvency services.
 CAP-trained staff, accompanied by volunteers, visit clients in their homes to offer practical support, which includes planning budgets for clients, negotiating with creditors and, if necessary, providing emergency interim food shopping.
 This is real New Testament stuff - loosing the chains of oppression and bringing hope to the poor and isolated.
 It's massively exciting for Oxford and a fantastic Christian witness to the love of God.